sp00m/bow/README.md

 #### Query

-A *query* is a conjunction (logical `AND`) of predicates as a JSON object, for example:
+A query is a conjunction (logical `AND`) of predicates as a JSON object, for example:

 ```json
 { "role": "author", "blogId": 42 }
 ```

-The above query is composed by to predicates: `"role": "author"` and `"blogId": 42`.
+The above query is composed by two predicates: `"role": "author"` and `"blogId": 42`.
 Such a query will thus select only authors of the blog 42, i.e. both predicates must be fulfilled.

 #### Audience

-An *audience* is a disjunction (logical `OR`) of queries as a JSON array, for example:
+An audience is a disjunction (logical `OR`) of queries as a JSON array, for example:

 ```json
 [